 The important question may not be which country is doing the most to stop the war in the DRC, but which approach makes more sense—the Swiss criminalization approach or the American transparency one.
 The Swiss approach is appealing in that it actually prohibits buying natural resources pillaged from war zones.
 It also properly punishes companies for their behavior.
 Companies ought to be publicly shamed for buying natural resources from violent rebel groups, even when they didn’t deal with those rebels directly.
 (In the case of Argor-Heraeus, it is alleged that a rebel group sold the gold to intermediaries before it was purchased by the Swiss refiner.)

-But the American response, although less punitive, carries advantages too.
+But the American response, although less punitive, has advantages too.
 It clearly lays out corporations’ obligations and imposes fines on corporations that don’t report properly.
 It is less vulnerable to selective and uneven enforcement by prosecutors.
 And although it doesn’t technically prohibit the purchase of minerals sold by Congolese warlords, the effect may be the same or better.
 Knowing that disclosure requirements were on the way (SEC regulations call for the first disclosures to be made in 2014), many companies have taken steps to ensure that they aren’t buying conflict minerals from eastern DRC.

 There is, of course, a third possibility: a combined Swiss-American approach.
 In the United States, pillage is technically already a federal crime under the War Crimes Act of 1996, according to the legal scholar James B. Stewart.
 Potentially, in addition to the SEC disclosure requirements, the U.S. government could prosecute companies that aided in the pillage of conflict minerals.
 On the other hand, a combined approach might not be the best idea either—especially if it meant prosecuting companies based on their SEC reporting.
 That could amount to an unfair bait-and-switch tactic.
 It could also undermine the goal of transparency if it prevented full and honest disclosures.